leomoon-studios/leomoon-textcounter/README.md

   - 07: Go to "Font object data" tab (tab with "F" icon)
   - 08: Scroll all the way to the bottom to use the plugin

-## Future Ideas to Implement
+## Future Ideas
   - Nothing yet

 ## Compatibility
-Tested with Blender 2.75a
+Tested with Blender 2.78a